 The issue of detention time isn’t new.
-For years, truck drivers have been at the mercy of shippers and receivers, waiting for hours with no compensation.
+For years, truck drivers have been at the mercy of shippers and receivers.
+Often with no compensation for their time.

-As part of an interview about FMCSA’s hours-of-service reform, OOIDA General Vice President took a reporter from the Associated Press on a ride-along.
+As part of an interview for an article about FMCSA’s upcoming rulemaking on hours-of-service reform, OOIDA General Vice President Terry Button took a reporter from the Associated Press on a ride-along.

-Traffic fatalities were down overall for the second consecutive year in 2018 and the seventh consecutive quarter, according to NHTSA's early estimates.
+Traffic fatalities were down overall for the second consecutive year in 2018 and the seventh consecutive quarter, according to NHTSA.

-The U.S. Department of Health's final rule regarding the use of hair testing for drugs was sent to the White House Office of Management and Budget.
+The U.S. Department of Health and Human Services’ final rule regarding the use of hair testing for drugs was sent to the White House on June 11.

-A proposal to mandate speed limiters in commercial vehicles would fail to improve safety and “would lead to more crashes involving commercial vehicles."
+A proposal to mandate speed limiters would not only fail to improve safety but “would lead to more crashes involving commercial vehicles.”

-A new bill aims to support OOIDA’s attempts to reform the federal definition of a conventional automobile transporter, eliminating overhang confusion.
+A new bill aims to support the OOIDA's attempts to reform the federal definition of a conventional automobile transporter.

 As fall approaches, some state legislatures are still in regular session, and dozens of trucking-related bills are on the radar.

-The majority of state legislatures have wrapped up their work for this year.
-Here’s our end-of-summer review of state legislation you found of interest.
+The majority of state legislatures have wrapped up their work for this calendar year.
+Here’s our end-of-summer review of bills you found of interest.

 Bryce Mongeon is the newest member of the Owner-Operator Independent Drivers Association’s government affairs team in Washington, D.C.

-In a new video produced by the FMCSA, OOIDA Board Member Dick Pingel explains to drivers of passenger vehicles that truckers are people too.
+In a new video produced by the Federal Motor Carrier Safety Administration, OOIDA Board Member Dick Pingel explains that truckers are people too.

-A Kentucky trucking company has been ordered to reinstate a truck driver who refused to operate during inclement weather.
+OSHA has ordered a Kentucky trucking company to reinstate a truck driver who refused to operate during inclement weather.

-The FMCSA announced a notice of proposed rulemaking that the agency said aims to streamline the process for commercial driver’s license applicants.
+The Federal Motor Carrier Safety Administration announced a notice of proposed rulemaking on June 27 that the agency said aims to streamline CDL process.

 A bill that would provide livestock haulers some relief from hours-of-service regulations is gradually gaining support in the House and the Senate.